Frequently Asked Questions - Buying DVC

 - Similarly, if you intend to use points for a One Bedroom or larger villa, consider that DVC is very unlikely to save you any real dollars (when compared to the cash price of a standard Deluxe guest room) but may be a vehicle for improving the quality of the stay.

 If you will be visiting Walt Disney World or Disneyland, you can schedule a tour with a DVC salesperson (aka "Guide.")
 The tours at Walt Disney World are currently conducted out of a sales center at Saratoga Springs Resort.
-Disney has model rooms on display the Animal Kingdom Villas and Aulani, Disney Vacation Club Villas.
+Disney has model rooms on display for Disney's Polynesian Villa & Bungalows, Copper Creek Villas & Cabins and Aulani, Disney Vacation Club Villas.

 Disneyland has its own sales center, located on the grounds of the Disneyland Hotel, with models of Aulani, Disney Vacation Club Villas.